Microsoft Intune App Management: Ultimate MEM Tour Part 2

 App configuration policies allow you to make settings within apps on iOS/iPadOS or Android.
 These settings are applied as soon as a user runs the app.
 Intune offers ootb a support of many applications.
 But it is possible to add more.

-An example for an app configuration policies are security settings or branding settings within apps.
+An example for app configuration policies are security settings or branding settings within apps.
 Using app configuration policies can simplify and speed up the rollout of new apps.

 iOS app provisioning profiles